arangodb/docs/site/content/indexing/working-with-indexes/indexing-multi-dim.md

 ## Example Use Case

-If you build a calendar using ArangoDB you could create a collection for each user that contains her appointments.
+If you build a calendar using ArangoDB you could create a collection for each user that contains the appointments.
 The documents would roughly look as follows:

 ```json
 {